 2. Communication skills

-We found in our previous research that one of the biggest pain points employees reported to decrease productivity is poor communication from the management.
 It’s one thing for managers to know what needs to be done.
 It’s a whole different thing for them to be able to clearly communicate those priorities to each member of their team—all of whom are responsible for different tasks.

-The average person makes as many as 35,000 different decisions each day; managers probably make at least a few more since a large part of the decision-making process at work falls on their shoulders.
+The average person makes as many as 35,000 different decisions each day.
+Managers probably make at least a few more since a large part of the decision-making process at work falls on their shoulders.
 Select an indecisive manager, and your company moves more slowly—it’s that simple.

 To retain the support of their teams, managers need to be confident that the decisions they’re making are the right ones.
-After a tough decision is made, managers need to be able to convince their teams to move forward—even the employees who would have made a different choice if they were in charge.
+After a tough decision is made, managers need to be able to convince their teams to move forward—even the employees who would’ve made a different choice if they were in charge.
 Candidates who project confidence are much more likely to inspire all of their workers—including the ones who disagree with them.

 From time to time, all businesses suffer setbacks.
 A court might rule against you.
 A new competitor might enter the market and gain traction.
 A new product release might not be well-received by your customers.
 In any such situation, managers need to remain confident so they can lead their teams forward.